What you can do about neighbourhood noise

 Noise from alarms, machines, air-conditioners, power tools, and other sources can create a nuisance and may affect the enjoyment of your neighbourhood.

 In the first instance, approaching the person making the noise may solve the problem amicably.
-Often people are often unaware that their activities are negatively affecting others.
+Often people are unaware that their activities are negatively affecting others.

 Contact the Community Justice Centre who may be able to assist in mediating and solving noise nuisance problems.